CERA Management Team

 Deputy Chief Executive, Communications

-Mike Shatford is Deputy Chief Executive, Communications.
+Mike Shatford is Deputy Chief Executive, Communications which includes: Corporate Communications, External Relations, and Ministerial and Executive Services.
 He has held this role since July 2011.

 Mike was previously at the Ministry of Social Development (MSD), where he held the position of General Manager Communications.
 He held that role since February 2008.
 Prior to that Mike was the Director of Public Relations/Head of Communications for the New Zealand Defence Force.